kadaan/consulate/README.md

 ---

 ### Verify
-By default verification will fail check whose status is worse than `passing`.
+By default, verification will fail checks whose status is worse than `passing`.
 This can be changed by specifying the `status` query string parameter to one of:
 * `passing`
 * `maintenance`
 * `warning`